Church of Our Lady, Kalundborg: Decoration and furnishings

-The church has four bells, two from 1607 and 1732 in the northern tower and two from 1502 and 1938 in the eastern tower.
+The church has four bells.
+The oldest bell was cast in 1502 by Olaus Benedicti.
+The next one was cast in 1702 by Steffen Scherrenbein.
+The next one was cast in 1732 by Johan Barthold Holtzmann.
+The newest bell was cast in 1939 by Brønderslev.

 The organ loft above the porch in the west transept was completed in 1921 but the organ was built by Theodor Frobenius & Co in 1957.

 Possible candidate for UNESCO World Heritage

 In December 2008, Kalundborg municipality, supported by a group of leading Danish architects, urged the Danish cultural authorities to submit a request to UNESCO for inclusion of the Church of Our Lady in the World Heritage list.